Coronavirus: Registration services

-Your appointment will mainly be conducted by telephone, however you will be required to attend the office to sign the register page.
-The Registrar will arrange a time for you to do this, and will explain the protocols in place for your appointment.
+Initially information for the birth will be taken over the telephone, however you will be required to attend the office to sign the register page.
+The Registrar will arrange a time for you to do this and will explain the protocols in place for your appointment.

 If mother and father of the child are married to one another, only one of them is required to carry out the registration and attend the office.

-If mother and father are not married to one another, and father’s details are to appear on the birth certificate, both parties must be available for a telephone appointment together, and must attend the office together to sign.
+If mother and father are not married to one another, and father’s details are to appear on the birth certificate, both parties must be available for a telephone call together and must also attend the office together to sign.

 Please take the confirmation of birth sheet issued by the hospital with you to your appointment.

-Payment for full birth certificates must be made by card over the telephone, in advance, or can be ordered online at a later date on the birth, death and marriage certificates page.
+Payment for full birth certificates must be made by card over the telephone, in advance, or can be ordered online at a later date.

 We ask that you adhere to the social distancing measures in place when you attend our offices.
-Face coverings may be worn as a precautionary measure, and hand sanitiser will be available for your use.
+Face coverings must be worn whilst inside our buildings, and hand sanitiser will be available for your use.